 - Request to review.
 If you are not satisfied with the final decision of the ALJ, you may file a request to review within 30 days.
 The ALJ will re-examine the evidence in the case and issue a decision upon review.
 The ALJ’s decision will either change or confirm the original decision.
 If you are still unhappy with the decision, you may file an appeal with the Arizona Court of Appeals within 30 days of the review decision.

 How Long Does a Workers’ Comp Appeal Take?

 Every workers’ comp case is different.
 For that reason, it is difficult to say exactly how long your appeal will take.
 Many cases require more than one hearing.
 The initial hearing may take only 30 minutes – or it could take several hours.
 Other hearings are held to take testimony from medical and labor experts.
 Scheduling these hearings depends on the availability of these experts and may take several months.

 The ALJ usually issues a decision within 30-60 days after the final hearing.
 If you are dissatisfied with the ALJ’s decision, you can take your case to the Court of Appeals, as long as there is a contested legal issue.
 A ruling from that court could take a year or longer.

-The Arizona workers’ compensation lawyers at Matt Fendon Law Group fight for the legal rights of injured workers.
+The workers’ compensation lawyers in Arizona at Matt Fendon Law Group fight for the legal rights of injured workers.
 Our skilled and compassionate attorneys are ready to handle all aspects of your workers’ compensation claim.
 That allows you to focus on your health and recovery.
 If your claim was denied, we can help you appeal it, and we will fight tirelessly to seek the benefits you deserve.

 Call us today to schedule a free and confidential consultation.